samfisherirl/Jsons-for-AHKv2/README.md

 Forked from TheArkive https://github.com/TheArkive/JXON_ahk2

-This is a normal Json library, with a built in function to convert Objects to Maps.
+This is a normal Json library, with a built in function to handle and convert all Objects to Maps.
 Feed anything into Dump, and it should return a proper serialized string.

 # Use